opencadc/caom2tools/doc/user/script_description.md

 * what information to obtain from the FITS header,
 * defaults in case the FITS header is incomplete,
 * hard-coded value when the FITS header should be ignored, or doesn't have information, and
 * python functions which will be loaded and executed at run-time to augment FITS keyword values.
+See [this section](https://github.com/SharonGoliath/caom2tools/blob/s2505/doc/user/script_description.md#putting-it-all-together) for an example of how to make this work.

 The blueprint is a set of key-value pairs, where the values have three possible representations.